| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Let's consider a more constructive example.
 The following function

 replaces it with ‘Re:’.
-It always adds to the message the header
+It also adds the header

-Additionally, if the optional argument is given, it is appended to the body of the message.
+Additionally, an optional argument can be used.
+If it is given, it will be appended to the body of the message.

 Arguments: